-CIVIL RIGHTS ASSURANCE OF EQUAL OPPORTUNITY AND NON DISCRIMINATION STATEMENT
+CIVIL RIGHTS ASSURANCE OF EQUAL OPPORTUNITY AND NON DISCRIMINATION STATEMENT opportunity.

-The Greenfield-Central Community School Corporation is committed to equal opportunity.
 All courses, student activities, educational services, programs, instruction, and facilities will not be denied to anyone in the School Corporation on the basis of race, sex, religious beliefs, handicapping condition, or national origin including limited English proficiency.